mdn/browsercompat/docs/draft/resources.rst

     - **slug** *(write-once)* - Unique, human-friendly slug
     - **mdn-path** - The path to the page on MDN that this feature was first scraped from.
 May be used in UX or for debugging import scripts.
-    - **maturity** - Is the feature part of a current recommended standard?
+    - **experimental** - True if a feature is considered experimental, such as being non-standard or part of an non-ratified spec.
-      One of the following:
+    - **standardized** - True if a feature is described in a standards-track spec, regardless of the spec's status.
-      ``standard`` (default value, feature is defined in a current standard), ``non-standard`` (feature was never defined in a standard or was explicitly removed by a current standard),
+    - **stable** - True if a feature is considered suitable for production websites.
-      ``experimental`` (feature is part of a standard that isn't endorsed, such as a working draft or on the recommendation track)
+    - **obsolete** - True if a feature should not be used in new development.
     - **name** *(canonical or localized)* - Feature name.
 If the name is the code used by a developer, then the value is a string, and should be wrapped in a ``<code>`` block when displayed.
 If the name is a